David758b/David758b/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=true&vCenter=true&width=500&height=70&duration=2000&lines=Hi+There!+👋;+I'm+Dumb+Koala!🐨;" />
 </h1>

-Welcome to my little corner of GitHub!
-I may be a koala with a brain running on eucalyptus leaves and naps, but I love to code (when I’m awake, that is 😴).
-Just like how I munch on leaves all day, I nibble on bits of code—slow but steady!
+Welcome to my little corner of GitHub!</br>
+I may be a koala with a brain running on eucalyptus leaves and naps, but I love to code (when I’m awake, that is 😴). </br>
+Just like how I munch on leaves all day, I nibble on bits of code—slow but steady!</br>
 My natural habitat?
-The trees (and by trees, I mean the GitHub commit history 🌳📊).
+The trees (and by trees, I mean the GitHub commit history 🌳📊).</br>
 When I’m not coding, I’m either sleeping or figuring out how to get more snacks.

 If you're ready for a chill collab or just want to share some fresh coding leaves, you're in the right place! 🐨